Afghan Army

-After the resignation of President Najibullah in 1992, the army effectively dissolved.
+After the resignation of President Mohammad Najibullah in 1992, the army effectively dissolved.
 In 1996 the Islamic Emirate of Afghanistan (Taliban regime) took power, creating their own army, which lasted until the United States invasion of Afghanistan in October–November 2001.

 In mid-2001, with the Taliban dispersed, the British and the United States began creating a new Afghan National Army (ANA).
 By 2013, the Afghan government transferred security responsibilities from NATO to the ANA.
 However, over the next several years the government slowly lost territory to the Taliban, and eventually collapsed, with Kabul falling to the Taliban in 2021.
 The majority of training of the ANA was undertaken in the Kabul Military Training Centre.
 In 2019, the ANA had approximately 180,000 soldiers out of an authorized strength of 195,000.
 Despite its significant manpower on paper, in reality a significant portion of the Afghan National Army manpower were made up of ghost soldiers.

 Following the withdrawal of U.S. and allied troops from Afghanistan in the summer of 2021, in the face of a rapid Taliban offensive, the Afghan National Army largely disintegrated.
 Following the escape of President Ashraf Ghani and the fall of Kabul, remaining ANA soldiers either deserted their posts or surrendered to the Taliban.
 Some ANA remnants reportedly joined the anti-Taliban National Resistance Front of Afghanistan in the Panjshir Valley (see Republican insurgency in Afghanistan).
+The Islamic Emirate of Afghanistan Army is currently led by Fasihuddin Fitrat.